2023-25 Digital Dialogue: Wales Impact Report

 89

-teachers trained and supported
+Teachers trained and supported

 92

-politicians worked with
+Politicians worked with

-In this phase of the programme we also delivered three youth hustings in the run up to the General Election.
+In this phase of the programme we also delivered three youth hustings in the run up to the General Election, to increase young people's access to candidates standing in their constituencies.

 Impact on learners